alexn11/complex-dynamics-progs/arnold-tongues.md

 max_a = <max a>
 image_width = <image width in pixels>
 image_height = <image height in pixels>
+number_of_orbits_to_compute = <number of orbits to compute>
+default_starting_point = <one of the orbit starting point, the other starting points will be derived from this parameters>
 orbit_initial_segment_length = <first iterates>
 orbit_final_segment_length = <last iterates, will be drawn>
 ```

-HERE3 specific

-if do_draw_bifurcation_diagram:
-compute many orbits equaly spaced (number is the number of pixel on the height of the image)
-draw the last elements of the orbit
-does this for equaly spaced values of a and some fixed value of b
-the values of a are on the x axis
+The interval *&#91; min_a, max_a &#91;* is discretized into `image_width` values of *a* equally spaced.
+For each value of *a*, the program will compute `number_of_orbits_to_compute` orbits with equally spaced starting points.
+The value of `default_starting_point` is assigned to one of the starting point and the other are computed accordingly.

-the values of the orbit final points are on the y axis (in black)
+The first `orbit_initial_segment_length` are discarded and the program draws the last `orbit_final_segment_length` elements of the orbit on the *y*-axis.

-HERE
-note on `bifurcation-diagram-generator.py`
+The script `bifurcation-diagram-generator.py` uses this functionality to draw many bifurcations diagrams for different values of *b*.
+For each value of *b*, this generates a configuration file then launch the main program with this file as parameter.
+The parameters of `bifurcation-diagram-generator.py` are hard coded inside the script but this is easily modifiable.

 ### More options